ARMmbed/mbed-os-5-docs/docs/tools/offline/cli-device-management.md

 #### Multidevice update

 If you need to update more than one device, you can use the Mbed Device Management portal to create device filters that can include many devices into an update campaign.
 First, you need a manifest.
-Once you have run `mbed dm init`, you can create manifests by:
+After the steps in Project Setup, you can create manifests by:

 ```
 $ mbed compile